zachmccabe/zachmccabe.github.io/_beijing/colophon.md

 2. Find a good editor.
 If you're including maps, illustrations and photos, pull in a photo editor or a designer, too.
 These eagle-eyed folks will catch mistakes and help you through the 11th-hour gales.
 3. I was told to divide my time equally between making and marketing.
 And I should've listened.

 From the start I knew I wanted to do the whole thing myself.
 I wanted to understand how it works.
-It really was worth the extra effort, confusion and truly sickening number of late nights.
+It was worth the extra effort.

-Go make a book<br />You'll be happy you did<br />–Zach